 How to Stimulate an ADHD Appetite

 Let me return to the restaurant example to illustrate what it feels like to have no appetite and to be confronted with the need to eat.
 Suppose the waiter knows how you will react to offering more bread and butter at the end of the meal.
 So, being a good waiter, he brings out a tray of desserts.
 Suddenly your brain shifts and you feel hungry enough to want to eat more.
-So, too, your child may have a loss of appetite and not feel hungry, yet he might ask for candy or other sweets.
+So, too, your child may have a loss of appetite and not feel hungry, yet they might ask for candy or other sweets.
 Stand firm.
-Tell him, “No junk food until you eat.”
+Tell them, “No junk food until you eat.”
 You might have to hide or lock up the sweets to accomplish this.

 Look for Appetite Opportunities with Your Child

 If your child does not like to eat typical breakfast foods, try a healthy supplement drink, which tastes like a milkshake, or a sports or protein bar.
 Lunch is a bigger problem.
-Your child might nibble at a peanut butter and jelly sandwich, but she will probably skip eating a meat sandwich.
-As soon as she gets home, offer a healthy yet desirable snack.
+Your child might nibble at a peanut butter and jelly sandwich, but will probably skip eating a meat sandwich.
+As soon as your child gets home, offer a healthy yet desirable snack.
 You want something appealing and full of calories and nutrition.

 Talk with your child’s doctor about creating these windows of opportunity by revising the medication schedule.
 For example, the prescribing doctor may give the eight-hour form of the medication in the morning (or a four-hour form at about 8 a.m. and at noon).
 The medication should wear off around 4 p.m.
 Rather than giving a four-hour form of the medication at 4 p.m. to cover the evening hours, hold off until 5 or 6 p.m.
-This allows your child’s appetite to return between 4 and 6 p.m., increasing the chances that he will actually eat dinner.
+This allows your child’s appetite to return between 4 and 6 p.m., increasing the chances that they will actually eat dinner.

-Be aware, though, that your child might need more structure or supervision during his time off medication.
+Be aware, though, that your child might need more structure or supervision during their time off medication.
 In addition, switching to a later dose may cause sleep problems.
 Discuss solutions with your prescribing doctor.
 Work out the form of the medication, dosage, and timing to give you the maximum flexibility for medication coverage and windows of opportunity.
 Unfortunately, this approach cannot be done with the long-acting form of methylphenidate, called Concerta, which slowly releases methylphenidate for eight to 12 hours.